 It is important to note that nearly 30 percent of all flood claims come from outside the "100-year-floodplain" as determined by the National Flood Insurance Program (NFIP).
 The fact that a property is outside of the "legal" floodplain does not mean that the river or stream cannot still reach that property.
 You do not need to live in a floodplain to purchase flood insurance.
 Coverage is available to any building located in a community that has qualified for the National Flood Insurance Program.
 For a listing of Michigan communities participating in the NFIP, you may visit www.fema.gov/cis/MI.html%20.

-5. Is water backup in basements covered by a flood insurance policy?
+Is water backup in basements covered by a flood insurance policy?

-Coverage for water backup in basements (drains/sewers) is excluded from the flood insurance policy.
+Coverage for water backup in basements (drains/ Can I get coverage for water back up in basements/sewers) is excluded from the flood insurance policy.